Cancel anytime

 History and Background

 ACADIA Pharmaceuticals Inc. was founded in 1993.
-Initially focused on discovering new drugs for central nervous system disorders, ACADIA's significant milestone was the FDA approval of NUPLAZID (pimavanserin) for Parkinson's disease psychosis in 2016.
-The company has since expanded its focus to other neurological conditions.
+Initially focused on discovering drugs for neurodegenerative disorders, it later shifted its focus to neuropsychiatric disorders.
+A significant milestone was the FDA approval of Nuplazid in 2016, marking its transition to a commercial-stage company.

 Core Business Areas

-- Neurology: Focuses on developing and commercializing therapies for neurological disorders such as Parkinson's disease psychosis and Rett syndrome.
+- Neurology: Focuses on developing and commercializing therapies for neurological disorders, including Parkinson's disease psychosis.

 Leadership and Structure